eclipse-openj9/openj9-docs/docs/interface_dtfj.md

 See the [DTFJ API documentation](api-dtfj.md). <!-- Link to API -->

-Note: If the code that loads DTFJ is in a module, the module must require the `openj9.dtfj` module.
+:fontawesome-solid-pencil-alt:{: .note aria-hidden="true"} **Note:** If the code that loads DTFJ is in a module, the module must require the `openj9.dtfj` module.
 For example:

 ```
 module MyModule {